ADHD in Neurodiversity

 Difficulty with tasks that feel empty, repetitive, or disconnected from purpose

-Neurodiversity Has Always Shaped Human Progress
+Neurodiversity Shaped Human Progress

-These individuals did not succeed despite their brains — they succeeded because of them.
+Some of the most influential and creative figures in history are believed to have had neurodivergent traits, but as unusual cognitive patterns that allowed them to see differently.
+Einstein and da Vinci are often discussed as examples of neurodivergent minds: both showed nonlinear thinking, intense creative focus, and difficulty fitting into conventional learning environments, yet their unique ways of thinking led to extraordinary innovation.
+These individuals did not succeed despite their brains, they succeeded because of them.
 If every mind were the same: We would not have breakthroughs in science.
 We would not have new artistic forms.
 We would not have innovation at the edges of what is possible.
-Humanity evolves because some minds do not fit the template.

-When ADHD Traits Are Supported
+When ADHD traits are Supported

 | Environment | Effect on ADHD-Style Mind |